-There are numerous other stadiums in the city with different seating capacities and different number of pitches.
+There are numerous other stadiums in the city with different seating capacities and a different number of pitches.
 The most popular teams use these stadiums for practice before the national events.

 Generali Arena (Letná)

 Milady Horákové 98, Prague 7 – Letná; www.sparta.cz

 The Letná stadium, with a capacity of more than 19,000 spectators, is the home turf of the football premier league club AC Sparta Prague and a venue for Czech national football team matches.

 Synot Tip Arena

 U Slavie 2a, Prague 10 – Vršovice; www.edenarena.cz